Sameeksha308/Milk-Dairy-Management-System/README.md

 # Milk-Dairy-Management-System

-This a DBMS based project
+This  is a DBMS based project